 Jon Ostroff recovered a $3.8 million award for a client that was injured on Route 6 in 1996.
 Fast forward 20 years.
-Jon, partner Rich Godshall and the trial team at Ostroff Injury Law represented clients injured in a north central PA bus crash.
+Jon, partner Rich Godshall and the trial team at Ostroff Godshall Injury and Accident Lawyers represented clients injured in a north central PA bus crash.
 The firm recovered over $20 million for its clients through compensatory and punitive damage verdicts, post-verdict delay damages with interest and settlements that were reached before and after a 6-week jury trial.
 To learn more about what we can do for you after a wreck, reach out to our office today.

 Pursuing Compensation Through Insurance Negotiations

 Unlike some other states, Pennsylvania law establishes a variation of a “no-fault” insurance system that governs how you may seek compensation for accident-related losses.
 Under this system, people involved in a Towanda car collision would need to pursue payment of medical expenses and car repair/replacement costs through their own personal injury protection (PIP) coverage as a first option for financial recovery.